Driving test faults and your result

 - ask you if you want your full licence to be sent to you automatically - give the examiner your provisional licence if you want to do this

-Apply for your full driving licence within 2 years of passing your test if you don’t want to get your licence automatically.
+Apply for your full driving licence within 2 years of passing your test if you do not want to get your licence automatically.

 When you can start driving

 You can start driving straight away when you’ve passed your test.
 You do not need to wait for your full licence to arrive.

-Contact DVLA if your full licence hasn’t arrived 3 weeks after you applied for it.
+Contact DVLA if your full licence has not arrived 3 weeks after you applied for it.

 If you do not pass